bamless/extlib/README.md

 > when using in your project, you can define `EXT_LIB_NO_SHORTHANDS` before including any of the
 > library headers to disable names without prefixes.

+# How to use in your project

+The simplest way to use the library in your project is to just copy the files you need.
+Copy the headers in `include` (or pick the ones you need) and the corresponding source files in `src` (if they exists, some libs are header only, such as `ext_vector` and `ext_assert`) and enjoy.

+CMake is also supported, and you can use the `extvector`, `extstring`, `extmap` and `extassert` targets to link against the corresponding libraries.

 ## ext_vector

 **ext_vector** is an implementation of a dynamic, growable and type-safe array, that is simple to